jozavala-msft/data-accelerator/Data-Accelerator-with-Databricks.md

 ```
 $clusterName = '<Enter your databricks workspace name here eg:dx123>'
 $defaultVault = '<Enter SparkKeyVault name that was used to create secret scope eg:kvSpark123>'
+$defaultStorageAccount = '<Enter the default storage account name that has created by ARM template eg:saspark1234xd123>'

 $jsonCommand = '{
 	\"cluster_name\": \"' + $clusterName + '\",